7 tips to get approved for a mortgage

 While you’re applying for a mortgage, it’s important to keep your day job.
 Mortgage providers won’t approve your mortgage without proof you can make your payments.
 A full-time job is the best way to prove that, as it guarantees your income long-term.
 Having been with an employer for a long time will also help your application, though it’s not the only thing that matters.
 If you’re applying for a mortgage with your partner, both of you having full-time jobs is ideal.

 Note that as long as the current economic uncertainty continues, the stability of your income is even more important than normal.
 The last thing you want is to take out a mortgage just before you lose a major source of income!
 However, given the recent volatility in the job market, you may also be in a situation where you get a job opportunity that's very hard to pass up.
-In this case, you should read our piece on changing jobs while shopping for a home
+In this case, you should read our piece on changing jobs while shopping for a home.

 If you’re employed on a casual basis, it might be worth looking for a permanent role for the duration of your mortgage application, even if it’s just part-time.
 Getting a great mortgage with a low rate can save you tens of thousands of dollars, so it could be worth finding some more stable employment while you finish your application.

 If you’re self-employed, things can get a little more tricky.
 You’ll be required to provide details on your business and income for several years, proving that you’ll be able to stay profitable long-term in order to meet your mortgage payments.
 The best thing you can do to get approved for a mortgage if you’re self-employed is to get in touch with a licensed mortgage broker.
-Mortgage brokers have all the background knowledge you’ll need the prepare the best possible application.
+Mortgage brokers have all the background knowledge you’ll need to prepare the best possible application.

 4. Pay down existing debt